kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

-The `VolumeSnapshotDelta` listener delegates the authentication and authorisation of the request to the Kubernetes API server via the `TokenReview` and `SubjectAccessReview` APIs.
+The `VolumeSnapshotDelta` listener delegates the authentication and authorisation of the request to the Kubernetes API server via the `TokenReview` and `SubjectAccessReview` APIs, in order to protect both the `nonResourceURL` endpoint as well as access to the `VolumeSnapshotDelta` resources.

 The user must include the `Authorization` header in the request, using an authorised service account's secret token as the bearer token.

-If the user's service account is deployed with `automountServiceAccountToken` set to `false`, they will be responsible for extracting the appropriate token from their secret.
+If the user's service account is deployed with `automountServiceAccountToken` set to `false`, they will have to extract the appropriate token from their secret.

 The `VolumeSnapshotDelta` listener then issues a GRPC call to the `GetVolumeSnapshotDelta` service on the storage provider's CSI plugin sidecar: